sheluvsblakefrfr/Getprem/README.md

 # Getprem
-this is a script to log any script. just inject, go to a game, run this script and execute, and then execute the script you want to log
+this is a script to log any script. just inject, go to a game,execute the script you want to log,then execute this script. check your executors workspace and it will be in there